will-lancer/will-lancer.github.io/README.md

     of dark matter and dark energy.
 I also have interests in pure mathematics, and I think modern physics will require new and more advanced mathematical techniques for its implementation.
-Specifically, the Geometric Langlands program in physics is interesting to me, although I have very little knowledge about it.
+Specifically, the Geometric Langlands program in physics is interesting to me, although I have very little knowledge about it as of now.

 ### What I'm doing right now